HungHoang108/HungHoang108/README.md

 ### Hi there, I'm Hung Evan 👋 Welcome to my GitHub profile!
-I'm a full-stack developer trainee at Integrify with a strong background in e-commerce and a passion for building robust and scalable applications.
-My focus in the past year has been on honing my skills in JavaScript and ReactJS, and now I'm expanding my expertise to TypeScript, C#, and .NET.
-I'm excited to showcase some of my latest projects that demonstrate my abilities.
-As an eager learner, I'm always looking for new challenges and opportunities to grow as a developer.
-Please feel free to explore my GitHub repositories and don't hesitate to contact me if you're interested in collaborating or learning more about my work.
+As a full-stack developer with a background in e-commerce and digital marketing, I'm passionate about problem-solving and have been exploring coding to further my skills.
+My goal is to become a highly skilled software developer, with expertise in Reactjs, TypeScript, C# .Net, and Azure.
+I am always eager to learn and take on new challenges, whether it's working on a new project or exploring a new programming language.
+If you're looking for a motivated and dedicated software developer, I would love to connect with you.
+Please feel free to email me at hung.evandev@gmail.com for further information or inquiries.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs?username=HungHoang108)](https://github.com/anuraghazra/github-readme-stats)